ASL-Programs/ASL.LivingGrid/README.md

 `Notifications:EnableSlackNotifications` to `true` and specifying the `Notifications:SlackWebhookUrl` in `appsettings.json`.

 Wireframe previews are protected with a secret token.
-Set `Security__PreviewSecret` as an environment variable or user secret before launch; otherwise the application will fail to start.
+Set `Security__PreviewSecret` via environment variable or the `dotnet user-secrets` tool before launch. **Do not place the value in `appsettings.json`.** Without this secret the application refuses to start.

 Localization update checks are controlled by `Localization:UpdateIntervalMinutes`.
 This sets how often the